HedvigInsurance/web/src/pages/faq/index.en.md

 questions:
   - answer: >-
-      Hedvig currently only offers apartment insurance - both for rental apartment and owned apartments.
+      Hedvig currently only offers apartment insurance - both for rental apartments and owned apartments.
 This insurance also include travel insurance for trips up to 45 days as well as insurance for all your gadgets and items - as long as they cost less than 50 000sek.
     question: What type of insurance does Hedvig offer?